michelled/weavly.org/src/activities/what-are-directions-to-me.md

 ---
 ## Description

 This activity helps learners to explore and practice their directions.
 Distinguishing forward, right, and left can be challenging for many learners.
-Players will use their bodies to orient and associate directions relative to themselves.
+Learners will use their bodies to orient and associate directions relative to themselves.
 Repetition is the key to creating a foundational understanding of coding.
 Thus, try to use any available examples around the learner before moving to a virtual space.

 ## Steps